 Site Memberships and Accounts

-Members who choose to donate to support our independent journalism can always control their own accounts directly—they can change their donation amount or delete their account (reader FAQ on Pico, our site account registration system).
+Members who choose to donate to support our independent journalism can always control their own accounts directly—they can cancel or change their donation amount or delete their account (reader FAQ on Pico, our site account registration system).

 To access your Sludge account, visit the Donation page and click the link at upper-right or the very bottom, “Already a donor?
 Log in here.”
 Enter your email in the field, click the magic link sent to your account from sender Sludge, and then you’ll be logged-in to your account on Sludge to adjust anytime.
 Contact us with any questions, email: firstname.lastname@example.org, or DM us on Twitter, and we can offer user support by telephone, text chat, or video chat as well.
 We’re available to help make this easy, and we really appreciate our reader support.

 Sludge is paywall free—all our site articles are free to read online without requiring e-mail registration or payment.
 Our site has a few types of pop-up windows that ask visitors to join our free email list or make a donation to support our work.
 (The only Members-only content is the Sludge Report, which we send in full as a special email newsletter, as a perk to donating Members.
 We run a preview of it on the site.)